jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * Registrant Contact Information: iesg@ietf.org
 * Reference: This document.

+IP network search by the handle of an X.509 resource certificate:

+* Searchable Resource Type: ips
+* Related Resource Type: rpki1_x509_resource_cert
+* Property: handle
+* Description: The server supports the IP network search by the handle of an associated RPKI X.509 resource certificate.
+* Registrant Name: IETF
+* Registrant Contact Information: iesg@ietf.org
+* Reference: This document.

 Autonomous system number search by the handle of an X.509 resource certificate:

 * Searchable Resource Type: autnums